tldraw/tldraw/apps/examples/src/examples/custom-actions-menu/README.md

 category: ui
 ---

 You can customize tldraw's actions menu.
-Open the actions menu by clicking the "..." button in the menu, next to undo and redo, or just above the toolbar on mobile.
-There should be a new menu item there.

 ---

-The actions menu can be customized by providing a `ActionsMenuContent` component to the `Tldraw` component's `uiComponents` prop.
+The actions menu can be customized by providing a `ActionsMenu` component to the `Tldraw` component's `uiComponents` prop.
 If you provide `null`, then that component will be hidden.